drakkan/sftpgo/docs/post-login-hook.md

 This hook is executed after a login or after closing a connection for authentication timeout.
 Defining an appropriate `post_login_scope` you can get notifications for failed logins, successful logins or both.

-Please keep in mind that executing a hook after each login can be heavy.

 The `post-login-hook` can be defined as the absolute path of your program or an HTTP URL.

 If the hook defines an external program it can reads the following environment variables: